 The good news is that calls signed with a “B” attestation that don’t fall into the problematic use cases will probably be fine.
 However, calls that are partially signed AND are flagged by the analytics providers are very likely to fail verification and be blocked by the terminating service provider.

-As of this writing, we’re not aware of any providers that are blocking calls based upon Attestation levels at this time, and the industry groups such as ATIS are actively working to address the legitimate use cases that may potentially be misidentified by the various call blocking software being deployed by terminating carriers.
+As of this writing, we’re not aware of any providers that are blocking calls based upon Attestation levels at this time, and industry groups such as ATIS are actively working to address the legitimate use cases that may potentially be misidentified by the various call blocking software being deployed by terminating carriers.

 Bandwidth’s implementation of STIR/SHAKEN